 Our undergraduate and graduate programs enable students to pursue interests in variety of bioengineering subfields such as biomedical, bioenvironmental, bioprocessing, and agricultural.

-Read our Spring 2019 Newsletter to find out more about what's going on within our department, including welcoming new faculty and summaries of some of our current research projects.
+Read our Fall 2021 Newsletter to find out more about what's going on within our department, including welcoming new faculty and summaries of some of our current research projects.

 Begin your career-long journey in Biological Engineering by planning your visit, contacting our undergraduate or graduate coordinators, and finding out more about our degree programs and BAE facilities.